ShareX

-ShareX is a free and open-source screenshot and screencast program for Microsoft Windows.
+ShareX is a free and open-source screenshot and screencast software for Windows.
 It is published under the GNU General Public License.
 The project's source code is hosted on GitHub.
 It is also available on the Microsoft Store and Steam.

 Features

 Screenshots

 ShareX can be used to capture full screen or partial screenshots (which can be exported into various image formats), such as rectangle capture and window capture.
 It can also record animated GIF files and video using FFmpeg.

-An included image editor lets users annotate captured screenshots, or modify it with borders, image effects, watermarks, etc. It's also possible to use the editor to draw on top of the windows or desktop before taking the screenshot.
+An included image editor lets users annotate captured screenshots, or modify them with borders, image effects, watermarks, etc. It is also possible to use the editor to draw on top of the windows or desktop before taking the screenshot.

 Sharing

-After capture, a screenshot can be automatically exported as an image file, email attachment, exported to a printer, to the clipboard, or uploaded to a remote host such as many popular image hosting services or via FTP.
+After capture, a screenshot can be automatically exported as an image file, email attachment, exported to a printer, to the clipboard, or uploaded to a remote host via FTP.
+Many popular image and cloud hosting services support ShareX integration, and some offer scripts to automatically upload using an account.
 If the image is uploaded to a remote host, the URL generated by it can be copied to the clipboard.

 Dragging other file types into the program will upload them to a destination based on type, such as a text file being saved to Pastebin and a ZIP file saved to Dropbox.